 Welcome to the QMUL HPC documentation site¶

-This site is designed to support the High Performance Computing services provided by the Research IT group at Queen Mary University of London, and provide information on usage, policy, best practices and application documentation, in order to maximise cluster efficiency and total research output.
+This site is designed to support the High Performance Computing services provided by the ITS Research group at Queen Mary University of London, and provide information on usage, policy and best practices, alongside application documentation, in order to maximise cluster efficiency and total research output.